Label Directory

 SST Records

 The undisputed ground-zero for the American hardcore and post-punk underground.
 Formed by Greg Ginn and Chuck Dukowski in 1978 initially to release Black Flag material, the label quickly expanded its architecture to house monumental releases from Minutemen, Hüsker Dü, Meat Puppets, and Sonic Youth.
+Some legal battles (particularly with Negativland and Meat Puppets) affected the label, resulting in most of their classic roster regaining their master rights, but the label's legacy remains influential.

 Trojan Records Logo